 Vi har haft besøg af Anatolie på Software Engineering i Horsens, hvor han holdt et foredrag om dansk kultur for vores studerende på den internationale linje.
 Det var sjovt, underholdende og fyldt med interessante observationer, som også gav os danske undervisere noget at tænke over.
 Kan varmt anbefales.

-Mona Wendel Andersen
+Mona Wendel Andersen, Software Engineering

-I arrived in Denmark 15 years ago from native Moldova and made the town of Herning my home.
+I arrived in Denmark 18 years ago from native Moldova and made the town of Herning my home.
 My drive, curiosity and “obsession” about how other people think and live made me reﬂect a lot about the Danish society.
 It also motivated me to travel the world and think about my own background.
 Currently, I am a full-time associate professor at VIA University College.
 See

 To book the lecture Danish Culture is an “Extreme” write to email@example.com or call + 45 27 333 495